jc306143/a2-cp3402-2017-team23/themes/team23theme/README.md

-# Humescores
+# team23theme
-Built for the LinkedIn Learning and Lynda.com course WordPress: Building Themes From Scratch Using Underscores, Humescores is an accessible content-first theme built around beautiful fonts and large images designed and developed by [Morten Rand-Hendriksen](http://mor10.com) for [LinkedIn Learning](https://www.linkedin.com/learning/instructors/725535) and [Lynda.com - a LinkedIn Company](https://lynda.com/mor10).
+Built for the LinkedIn Learning and Lynda.com course WordPress: Building Themes From Scratch Using Underscores, team23theme is an accessible content-first theme built around beautiful fonts and large images designed and developed by [Morten Rand-Hendriksen](http://mor10.com) for [LinkedIn Learning](https://www.linkedin.com/learning/instructors/725535) and [Lynda.com - a LinkedIn Company](https://lynda.com/mor10).
 ## Features

 ### Customizer Options